serverscom/dibctl/README.md

 to help deal with complicated intra-extra-net endpoints.

-Special riority rules for `glance` section:
+Special priority rules for `glance` section:
 - `api_version` - environment have priority over image
 - `upload_timeout` - used a max of all available values
 - `properties` - merged.
 If there are same properties in